Contents

 5. Run News of the Past on the new computer and click on the Restore button, located in the left panel of the Recipient window.

-After your entries are complete, you can search them in various ways.
-Click on the Recipient window’s Search button to open the following window:
+Click on the Recipient window’s Search button to open search:

 Search Category